Notes to Skepticism

 22. These are glosses on a selection of the best arguments.
 No claim is made that the Pyrrhonians gave these very arguments.

 23. The matter is put that way in order to make clear that foundationalism can embrace some aspects of coherentism.
-Basic propositions with only minimal justification, if coherent, can gain additional credibility.
+Basic propositions with only minimal justification, if coherent, could gain additional credibility.
 Thus, this account of foundationalism includes both weak and strong foundationalism as characterized in BonJour 1978.

 24. This is the suggestion put forward in BonJour 1985.